Ciara-Martin/bubblesandblossoms/README.md

 - **`Remove`**: Removes a dog from a clients files
 - **`Search Client`**: Search for a client by name
 -  **`Search Dog`**: Search for a dog by name or breed

+## Usage
+**Run the Application:**
+When you run the program, it displays the main menu with options for managing and searching through clients and dogs.

+**Navigate through the Menu:**
+Use the number keys to navigate through the menu options.
+For example:

+- `1` to add a client
+- `2` to delete a client
+- `3` to update a client
+- `9` to search for a client by name
+- `0` to exit the application